build-trust/ockam/implementations/rust/DEVELOP.md

 ## Test

-Once you make some changes and write some tests, you can run the test:
+Once you make some changes in a crate and write some tests, you can run them
+with:

 ```
 cargo test